 Gifted Education Consultant; NZCGE & Massey University, MEd - Gifted (honours); PG Dip Digital and Collaborative Learning- Applied Practice, GDip NFP Business Management; BEd; GCert Information Technology in Education, DipEd

 Deb began working in gifted education in 2002 and has held various teaching, management and leadership roles over the years.
-She is currently the Gifted Education Facilitator for the Massey University Specialist Teacher post-graduate Course (gifted) and the Project Lead for Gifted Aotearoa, Network of Expertise.
+She is currently an education consultant, the Gifted Education Facilitator for the Massey University Specialist Teacher post-graduate Course (gifted) and the Project Lead for Gifted NEX, Network of Expertise.
 Deb is passionate about leading positive change in gifted education and, as a result of this, was the CEO of the New Zealand Centre for Gifted Education from 2010-2021 involved in leadership, management and advocacy.
 Through her work with the Centre she was heavily involved in curriculum development, identification processes and the development and growth of services.
 She has served on multiple committees and advisories including being a member of the Ministry's 'Guardians of the Education Conversation' group.
 Deb's current passion is ensuring educators in Aotearoa have sufficient information and tools to best meet the learning and wellbeing needs of gifted learners.

 Specialist Educator Gifted and Talented Masters in Specialist Education – Gifted (distinction); Certificate of Effective Practice in Gifted and Talented Education (distinction); BSocSci